 All live fire ranges must maintain two separate means of communication with Range Operations at all times.
-Primary means of communication with Range Operations will be by Motorola Handheld "Livefire" Channel.
-Alternate means of communication will be by commercial telephone.

-There is a commercial telephone located inside the range tower; telephone number is (845) 938-6037.
+Primary means of communication with Range Operations is Motorola Handheld "Livefire".
+The secondary means of communication is a landline phone, (845) 938-5243) located in the range tower.

 A quick reference phone index is located at the front of this SOP Binder.